EdgeTX/edgetx.github.io/docs/faq.md

 **When will EdgeTX work on the TBS Mambo and Tango2?**

 Team Blacksheep is developing a version of EdgeTX that will be compatible with the TBS Mambo and Tango2.
-The EdgeTX team does not know when, if, and when it will be complete.
+The EdgeTX team does not know when it will be complete.
 Please get in touch with Team Black Sheep for more information. [https://team-blacksheep.freshdesk.com/support/home](https://team-blacksheep.freshdesk.com/support/home)

 **Does EdgeTX still have the model wizards?**